-When I pronounced the band name correctly, he said that Beatles and Bitòòòòls sounded exactly the same to his ears, and by the way, who was I to teach him English?
+When I pronounced the band name correctly, he said that Beatles and Bitòòòòls sounded exactly the same to his ears, and by the way, who the hell was I to teach him English?

 I wasn’t worthy of any respect.

-I’d had my Master’s application refused from the very prestigious – so prestigious that I’m damn sure that you’ve never heard about it – University of Le Mans because I stressed ONE syllable wrong in my CV– yes, they confirmed that they’d refused my whole application and didn’t care about me having taken the highest possible level of French language diploma for foreigners and didn’t give a shit about my fucking lettre de motivation either simply because I’d written a instead of à.
+In France, I’d had my Master’s application refused from the very prestigious – so prestigious that I’m damn sure that you’ve never heard about it – University of Le Mans because I stressed ONE syllable wrong in my CV– yes, they confirmed over the phone that they’d refused my whole application and didn’t care about me having taken the highest possible level of French language diploma for foreigners and didn’t give a shit about my bloody lettre de motivation either simply because I’d written a instead of à.

-To me, this is nothing but plain racism, but apparently I’m too white and too straight to claim that.
+This sounded like nothing but plain racism, but apparently, I’m too white and too straight to claim that.

 In the end, my other application for the far better and better-known Sorbonne University in Paris, was accepted and I graduated there, and after that, I spent six months Ryan Air flying back to Paris from Rome every 20 days to do job interviews in France.

 I would apply from Italy trying to arrange and group as many job interviews as I could, so I would spend a few days in Paris each month to meet as many employers as I was able to, all together.

 The things I’ve heard prior to, during and after my French job interviews could fill a (horror) book; the many excuses they brought to the table not to hire me were just as outrageous as the misspelt stress in the university application.